Features

 Set your schedule

 Choose how frequently scans should run based on your plan.
-Weekly scans are available from Standard plans upward.
+Weekly scans are available from Starter plans upward.

 03